Background Modeling for Double Higgs Boson Production: Density Ratios and Optimal Transport: Background Modeling via Optimal Transport

 The metric $\widetilde W$ does not, however, take into account the equivalence relation $\simeq$ over $\calG$ defined in equation~\eqref{eq:equivalence}.
 For example, $\widetilde W(g,h)$ could be nonzero even when $g$ and $h$ are deemed equivalent for our purposes.
 We therefore define our final metric $W$ by \begin{linenomath} \end{linenomath} Strictly speaking, $W$ now becomes a metric over the set of equivalence classes of events induced by $\simeq$.
 We refer to Figure~\ref{fig:emd} for an illustration.
+In practice, we numerically approximate $W$ using a procedure described in Appendix~\ref*{app:emd}.